Kubernetes Monitoring: Gain Full-Stack Visibility

 When Kubernetes is running in the cloud, there are specific factors to consider when planning your monitoring strategy.
 In the cloud, you will also have to monitor:

-- IAM events: You will have to monitor for IAM activity.
-That includes permissions changes and logins, which is a best practice for security in a cloud-based installation or environment.
+• IAM events: You will have to monitor for IAM activity.
+That includes permissions changes and logins, which are best practices for security in a cloud-based installation or environment.

-- Cloud APIs: A cloud provider has its own APIs, and your Kubernetes installation uses it to request resources, so it needs to be monitored.
+• Cloud APIs: A cloud provider has its own APIs, which your Kubernetes installation uses to request resources, making it necessary to monitor these APIs.

-- Network performance: In a cloud-based installation, the network can become the largest hindrance to the performance of your applications.
+• Network performance: In a cloud-based installation, the network can become the most significant hindrance to the performance of your applications.
 If you monitor the cloud network regularly, you can be sure that data is moving as rapidly as needed so that you can avoid network-related problems.

 Monitoring Metrics in Kubernetes